wosunkwo/apprenti-dash/README.md

 Can also be used for any general timesheet needs.

 You can find the live deployment [here](http://apprenti.us-west-2.elasticbeanstalk.com/).

+You can find our mock press release [here](./PressRelease.md)

 ## Features